EsperoTech/yaade/README.md

 3. Persistent: even across container or server restarts
 4. Easy single-file data import / export
 5. Requests are executed on your machine so you can call localhost as well as remote servers
-6. Collection and Request description (documentation) with Markdown
-7. Request/Response scripts (for both collections and requests)
+6. Documentation: Annotate your requests and collections using markdown
+7. Scripts: Run scripts as cron jobs or via the API.
+Execute requests or run tests all in pure JavaScript
+8. Import collections from OpenAPI or Postman.
+Export to all different languages and frameworks.
-8. Most importantly: dark mode default
+9. Most importantly: dark mode default

 ## ⚡ Install